 - Zero-trust security adoption.
 Zero-trust principles assume that no users or devices should be considered trustworthy without verification.
 Implementing a zero-trust approach can reduce both the frequency and severity of cybersecurity incidents, along with other zero-trust benefits.

 - Continued improvements in response capabilities.
-In particular, Scarfone cited the need for organizations to be prepared to respond to large-scale ransomware attacks so they have a strategy in place for handling such incidents before they occur.
+In particular, Scarfone cited the need for organizations to be prepared to respond to large-scale ransomware attacks so that they have a strategy in place for handling such incidents before they occur.

 - Recognizing supply chain security risks.
 The massive SolarWinds backdoor attack against government and enterprise networks, discovered in December 2020, illustrates the potential cybersecurity risks that supply chains pose -- a danger that calls out for improvements in security strategies and technologies.

 Cybersecurity skills and career paths

 According to a July 2021 research report published by TechTarget's ESG division and International Systems Security Association (ISSA) International, 57% of 489 surveyed ISSA members said their organizations have been affected by the shortage of skilled cybersecurity professionals.
-The vast majority of these cyber professionals believe the skills gap has not improved over the past several years, and 44% of the respondents said the skills shortage has gotten worse -- a problem that can be mitigated, Scarfone advised, by looking to groups of people who are underrepresented in IT now, building skills in-house and better supporting existing security staffers.
+The vast majority of these cyber professionals believe the skills gap has not improved over the past several years, and 44% of respondents said the cybersecurity skills shortage has gotten worse -- a problem that can be mitigated, Scarfone advised, by looking to groups of people who are underrepresented in IT now, building skills in-house and better supporting existing security staffers.

 Cybersecurity certifications and online courses

 Online courses are another avenue for bolstering cybersecurity knowledge and skills.
 A large number of free and paid courses are available.
 A final article by Zurier contains information on useful cybersecurity online courses recommended by a panel of security pros, including courses offered by courseware providers, industry groups, academic institutions and U.S. federal agencies.